MycroftAI/documentation/_pages/msk.md

 [![msk-create-test](https://images2.imgbox.com/9c/c8/gLRS7xuL_o.gif)](https://asciinema.org/a/Ayzaj6QJbKGBfs2eIQWr11idH?speed=1.5)

-As before if the mycroft-core github installation is used make sure to activate the mycroft-core Python _virtual environment_.
+As before if the mycroft-core github installation is used make sure to use `mycroft-msk` or activate the mycroft-core Python _virtual environment_.
 From the mycroft-core folder

 `$ source .venv/bin/activate`